 About Good Shepherd Lutheran Church

-Good Shepherd Lutheran Church has been spreading the Gospel in Albany, Oregon for almost 50 years.
+Good Shepherd Lutheran Church has been spreading the Gospel in Albany, Oregon for over 50 years.

 Good Shepherd Lutheran Church was founded in 1962 as a mission congregation of Immanuel Lutheran Church Missouri Synod.
 The goal was to establish a distinctively Lutheran Christian presence in the newly developing Southeast Albany.
 The original idea was for Immanuel and Good Shepherd to be one church with two congregations.
 However, by 1967 it was decided that Immanuel and Good Shepherd would each be their own independent church and no longer be yoked to one another.

 In 1967 Good Shepherd also opened a pre-school and kindergarten in order to provide quality primary education to Children in Albany.
-For the last Forty eight years Good Shepherd Lutheran School has educated three generations of families and are still going strong.
+For more than fifty years Good Shepherd Lutheran School has educated three generations of families and are still going strong.